TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 php-apache   Deployment/php-apache   0%/50%    1         30        1          31m
 ```

-As the number of pods decreases, the resource usage of the node also decreases, which results in the reduction in nodes.
+As the number of pods decreases, the node's resource usage also decreases, resulting in fewer nodes.
 You can see the newly added node-8 has been reduced.

 ```
 # kubectl get nodes